MATINMISAGHI/photography-website/README.md

 # photography-website
-A photography website made for Elena Joy
+A photography website made for Elena Joy; A professional wedding/ fashion/ event photographer with 5 years of experience.
-This site uses HTML and SASS.
+This site uses HTML, CSS and JavaScript.